THREEhundo/dom-manipulation/Tic-Tac-Toe/README.md

 Problem -> Create Simple AI
 Solution -> filtered all empty divs and set the first empty div to AI's move.
+Set the AI's move to random open spot.

 Problem -> Implement restart button